SkylineCommunications/dataminer-docs/release-notes/DIS/SLC_RN_DISv2.10.1_REV000.md

 #### Validator: Enhanced behavior in case of non-existing trending attribute \[ID_17912\]

 From now on, when a \<Param> tag does not contain a *trending* attribute, the Validator will act as follows:

-- If the parameter is of type “read”, the Validator will consider the value of the *trending* attri­bute to be equal to the value of the *RTDisplay* tag.
+- If the parameter is of type “read”, the Validator will consider the value of the *trending* attribute to be equal to the value of the *RTDisplay* tag.

-- If the parameter is of type “write”, the Validator will consider the value of the *trending* attri­bute to be false.
+- If the parameter is of type “write”, the Validator will consider the value of the *trending* attribute to be false.

 #### Protocol schema: Updated attribute rules \[ID_17945\]